Rodez

 Former capital of the Rouergue, the city is seat of the Diocese of Rodez and Vabres.
-Its inhabitants are called Ruthénois, from the name of the Ruteni, a Gallic tribe which once occupied the territory, the former demonym of "Rodanois" (from Occitan rodanés) having given way to this scholarly form.

 Geography

 Location

 Located in the south of France, in the heart of the triangle formed by Toulouse, Clermont-Ferrand and Montpellier, in the western foothills of the Massif Central, the Rodez landscape is situated between the valleys and high plateaus of Grands Causses and the moist hills of Ségala.
 It extends into Grand Rodez, with the communes of Onet-le-Château, Sainte-Radegonde, Le Monastère, Olemps and Luc-la-Primaube, which forms an agglomeration of 83,000 habitants adjoining the city of Rodez.

 Geology and landforms

 The territory of Rodez is packed with geological diversity.
 It straddles the ancient base of Ségala composed of acidic siliceous soil of Les Rougiers consisting of red argillite, and causses composed of limestones and marls.
 The city was built on a conical isolated terrain, locally called Le Piton, and gradually spread to the surrounding slopes.
 It is located in a seismicity level 2 zone which is a low level.